v5ma/selfawarenetworks/rexnote13.md

 How sync creates collective behavior
 How disturbances propagate through synced systems

-SANSTAR1 The Physics of Oscillation
+SANSTAR1

-SANSTAR2  Biological Implementation: Neural Arrays
+Fundamental Physics of Oscillation
-How neurons act as oscillators
+Subtitle: The Universal Principles of Synchronization and Signal Propagation

-How neural arrays sync like fireflies
+SANSTAR2 Neural Oscillation Networks

-SANSTAR3 NAPOT Framework & Neural Array Projection Complete explanation of Neural Array Projection Oscillation Tomography How neural arrays project and receive
+Subtitle: From Single Neurons to Synchronized Array Systems

-Phase differentials and wave patterns
+SANSTAR3 NAPOT Framework

-SANSTAR4 The Observeration via entification
+Subtitle: Neural Array Projection Oscillation Tomography - Core Principles and Mechanisms

-How oscillating groups become observers
+SANSTAR4 Emergence of Consciousness
-How sync creates higher-level entities
+Subtitle: The Formation of Observers Through Neural Entification

-Remove duplicate sections about "what is the entity that is you"
+SANSTAR5 Neural Implementation Architecture

-SANSTAR5 Implementation Details
+Subtitle: Signal Processing and Brainwave Pattern Integration Systems

-Signal processing
+SANSTAR6 Oscillatory Mechanisms of Mind
-Brainwave patterns
+Subtitle: Phase Wave Differentials and Information Processing in Neural Networks

-Technical mechanisms
+SANSTAR7 Theoretical Integration

-SANSTAR6 Oscillation Mechanisms
+Subtitle: Unified Framework for Consciousness and Cognitive Architecture

-SANSTAR7 Integration and Implications and Broader Context Consciousness as oscillatory synchronization Relationship to other theories
+SANSTAR1
-Applications and extensions
+Fundamental Physics of Oscillation

-SANSTAR1 The Physics of Oscillation
+Subtitle: The Universal Principles of Synchronization and Signal Propagation

 The Phase Wave Differential of one neuronal cell body is going to cause the whole oscillating group of cells to notice, and that comes down to the physics of oscillation that connects to Steven Strogatz's work in the book Sync when he talks about fireflies & neurons & clocks.